Inelastic Boltzmann equation under shear heating: Fourier solution

 \begin{proof} By our assumption, \( \varphi_0 - \psi_0, C |k|^p \in \mathcal{C}_p \), it holds by Theorem \ref{thm:controlOfBobMildSolDiffViaLinearizedMildSol} and Theorem \ref{thm:existenceAndPropOfLinearizedInelasticBob} that

 which gives \eqref{pstable.rj}.
 Furthermore, \eqref{stable} is an immediate consequence of \eqref{pstable.rj} provided \( \|A\|<\lambda_p / p \). \end{proof}

-\begin{remark} In particular, since trivially Dirac mass at origin \( \varphi = 1 \) has unit mass, zero momentum and finite energy, and is a stationary solution to \eqref{equ:inelasticBobylev_mildForm}, for \( \|A\| <\lambda_2/2= \zeta / 2 \) where $\zeta$ is defined in \eqref{Defzeta}, every initial condition also with unit mass, zero momentum and finite energy weakly converges to a Dirac mass, and hence, in such case there is no nontrivial stationary solution of \eqref{equ:inelasticBobylev} with finite energy for \( z < 1 \). \end{remark}
+\begin{remark} In particular, since {the} Dirac mass at origin \( \varphi = 1 \) has unit mass, zero momentum and finite energy, and is a stationary solution to \eqref{equ:inelasticBobylev_mildForm}, for \( \|A\| <\lambda_2/2= \zeta / 2 \) where $\zeta$ is defined in \eqref{Defzeta}, every initial condition also with unit mass, zero momentum and finite energy weakly converges to {the Dirac mass $\varphi=1$}, and hence, in such case there is no nontrivial stationary solution of \eqref{equ:inelasticBobylev} with finite energy for \( z < 1 \). \end{remark}

 We summarize some differences between the inelastic and elastic cases.
 Let $f,g$ be solutions to \eqref{equ:inelasticBoltzmann} with the initial data $f_0$, $g_0$.
 On elastic collision, \( \lambda_2 = 0 \), then due to the monotonicity of $\lambda_p$ in \eqref{monola}, if we still want \eqref{stable} to hold for $(\varphi,\psi)=(\mathcal{F} f,\mathcal{F} g)$, it is necessary to consider \( p > 2 \) as in \cite{BobylevEtAl20SSA}, which requires the initial conditions $f_0(v)$ and $g_0(v)$ to have the same second moments.
 On the other hand, for inelastic collision, one can consider the case $p=2$ since we have \( \lambda_2 = \zeta > 0 \), which implies that, assuming \( \|A\| < \zeta / 2 \), on two initial probability measures \( f_0, g_0 \) with unit mass, zero momentum and finite energy, \eqref{stable} still holds.
 Notice that now we no longer require the second moments of $f_0$ and $g_0$ to be the same.